Convenience Stores Against Trafficking

 – John Clark, CEO National Center for Missing and Exploited Children

 The event concluded with an outreach to convenience stores surrounding NRG stadium and the downtown Houston areas.
-Teams of trained volunteers followed pre-mapped routes and shared information and materials with convenience store employees and managers regarding human trafficking and missing children.
+Teams of trained volunteers shared materials with convenience store employees and managers regarding human trafficking and missing children.
 Below are video testimonials from volunteers who participated in our CSAT program launch.
 These efforts provided awareness and resources to hundreds of convenience stores.
 The outreach was part of an effort that led to the recovery of missing children who were at risk for being trafficked.

 Through a partnership with the Greater Houston Retailers Association, we were able to distribute more than 4,200 Freedom Stickers to convenience stores through the Houston Area.
-Their support of our program launch was critical to our success and we look forward to forming more partnerships within the c-store industry as we roll-out this national program.
+Their support of our program launch was critical to our success and we have continued to form more partnerships within the c-store industry as we roll-out this national program.